Status - passed Parliament

 Drug diversion programs

-The Bill recognises the harmful effects of ongoing cannabis use by increasing the maximum penalty for cannabis possession from $500 to $2,000.
+The Bill increases the maximum penalty for cannabis possession from $500 to $2,000.
 Police are still be able issue an expiation notice instead of prosecuting.

 Increasing penalties for serious drug offenders

 Under previous drug laws, a person could be charged with either a basic offence or an aggravated offence.
 The Bill ensures the court takes a person’s relevant criminal history into account when choosing a penalty, with ‘serious drug offenders’ facing the same tough penalties that apply to aggravated offences.

 A person is considered a serious drug offender if they have 3 previous convictions in the past 10 years for drug offences, or 2 previous convictions in the past 10 years that involve commercial quantities of drugs or that involve children or school zones.

 In addition, maximum fines have doubled from $500,000 to $1 million for people who traffic and manufacture large commercial amounts of controlled drugs and controlled plants.

 Under the previous law, someone who sells a controlled drug and is charged with a basic offence faces a maximum penalty of $50,000 or 10 years in prison, regardless of how many past drug convictions they have.
 Following the changes, people with several drug convictions face harsher penalties up to $75,000 or 15 years imprisonment, in line with penalties for an aggravated offence.

 A person is not be able to receive a suspended sentence or home detention order if they are charged with a drug offence that involves children or that occurs within a school zone.
 This includes anyone who sells or gives drugs to children.